If you’re looking to speak to us directly (via phone or email), please click here to head to our contact page.

-While the iPad2 fits the minimum MEATER iOS requirements of 9.3+, it unfortunately does not have Bluetooth Low Energy which is a core component of how MEATER probes connect to devices.
-The good news is iPad2s can still be used for MEATER Link and MEATER Cloud, they just can't connect directly to the MEATER probe.
+While the iPad2 fits the minimum MEATER iOS requirements of 9.3+, it does not have hardware support for Bluetooth Smart (also called Bluetooth Low Energy).
+This is the technology that allows devices to connect to MEATER probes.
+The good news an iPad2 can still be used for MEATER Link and MEATER Cloud, it just can't connect directly to the MEATER probe.

 Try scrubbing the ambient tip with the rough side of a sponge and some warm water, then giving it a chance to charge for at least 2 hours.
 Make sure the MEATER probe is completely dry before returning it to the charger.
 We recommend people do this after each cook, so that there are no nasty surprises when your guests are hungry for a juicy roast.